 - Worsen Diabetes

-If you are diabetic and regularly include dried (and sweetened) cranberries in your diet, you are at a huge risk.
+If you are diabetic and regularly include dried (and sweetened) cranberries in your diet, you are at risk for pendulous blood sugar levels.
 These berries contain sugars that increase blood glucose levels and might worsen your condition.
-So,
+Please run by all nutrition intake of yours by a physician or registered dietitians, especially sudden changes in diet.

 So, What’s My Call?

 After judging and doing the whole pros vs. cons game, I’m going to say a big YES to cranberries.
 However, I can’t bring myself to like the berry-flavored cough syrup!
-So, go on and embrace the goodness of beauty and brains by befriending the berry.
+So, go on and embrace the goodness of beauty and brains by befriending the berry, ideally in its fresh form.

 If you have any questions regarding cranberries, find the expert’s answers to some of them in the FAQs.